RESEARCH SCIENTIST, DHVI

 Activities will include, but are not limited to, the following:

-- Design, develop and execute all required assays and model systems to meet the milestones of this new program:
+- Design, develop and execute all required assays and model systems to meet the milestones of the research program:

 - Facilitate collaborations/interactions with the other scientific teams and collaborators/subcontractors working on this project.

-- Develop and implement standard operating procedures and lead in qualification and validation efforts for assays and procedures, as requested by the sponsor.
+- Develop and implement standard operating procedures and lead in qualification and validation efforts for assays and procedures

 - Plan, organize, and conduct research projects with PI approval.